-- details of the basis fixed for the remuneration of the Liquidator (or if not fixed at the date of the report, the steps taken during the period of the report to fix it); - if the basis has been fixed, the remuneration charged during the period of the report, irrespective of whether it was actually paid during that period (except where it is fixed as a set amount, in which case it may be shown as that amount without any apportionment for the period of the report); - if the report is the first to be made after the basis has been fixed, the remuneration charged during the periods covered by the previous reports, together with a description of the work done during those periods, irrespective of whether payment was actually made during the period of the report; - a statement of the expenses incurred by the Liquidator during the period of the report, irrespective of whether payment was actually made during that period;

-• a statement of the members' rights to request further information, as explained in paragraph 6.2, and their right to challenge the Liquidator's remuneration and expenses.

-6.2 Within 21 days of receipt of a progress report (or 7 business days where the report has been prepared for the purposes of a meeting to receive the Liquidator's resignation) a member may request the Liquidator to provide further information about the remuneration and expenses set out in the report.

-6.3 The Liquidator must provide the requested information within 14 days, unless he considers that:

-- the time and cost involved in preparing the information would be excessive, or - disclosure would be prejudicial to the conduct of the liquidation or might be expected to lead to violence against any person, or - the Liquidator is subject to an obligation of confidentiality in relation to the information requested, in which case he must give the reasons for not providing the information.
+- details of the basis fixed for the remuneration of the Liquidator (or if not fixed at the date of the report, the steps taken during the period of the report to fix it); - if the basis has been fixed, the remuneration charged during the period of the report, irrespective of whether it was actually paid during that period (except where it is fixed as a set amount, in which case it may be shown as that amount without any apportionment for the period of the report); - if the report is the first to be made after the basis has been fixed, the remuneration charged during the periods covered by the previous reports, together with a description of the work done during those periods, irrespective of whether payment was actually made during the period of the report; - a statement of the expenses incurred by the Liquidator during the period of the report, irrespective of whether payment was actually made during that period; - details of progress during the period of the report, including a summary of the receipts and payments during the period; - details of what remains to be done; - a statement of the members' rights to request further information, as explained in paragraph 6.2, and their right to challenge the Liquidator's remuneration and expenses. - 6.2 Within 21 days of receipt of a progress report, a member may request the Liquidator to provide further information about the remuneration and expenses set out in the report.
+Any request must be in writing. - 6.3 The Liquidator must provide the requested information within 14 days, unless he considers that: - the time and cost involved in preparing the information would be excessive, or - disclosure would be prejudicial to the conduct of the liquidation, or - the Liquidator is subject to an obligation of confidentiality in relation to the information requested

-Any member may apply to the court within 21 days of the Liquidator's refusal to provide the requested information, or the expiry of the 14 days time limit for the provision of the information.
+Any member may apply to the court within 21 days of the Liquidator's refusal to provide the requested information, or the expiry of the 14 days' time limit for the provision of the information.